About2023-04-19T15:07:42-04:00

 Psychotherapist

 Siobhan grew up in NYC and Ireland.
 Hence the unusual Gaelic name!
 It’s pronounced Shavon.
 She now lives in the Hudson Valley with her family.
-Reading and spending time with family and friends are her favorite past times.
+Her favorite past times are reading and spending time with family and friends.

 photo of Siobhan